-(a) Student evaluations shall be obtained through questionnaires, administered in such a way as to afford all the students in a given course or class a reasonable chance to respond.
-Such questionnaires shall consist of one question, designed to assess the instructor's overall effectiveness as a teacher, the wording of which shall be determined by the JCAA.

-(b) The reverse side of each questionnaire shall be provided for students to make detailed written comments.
+- (a) Student evaluations shall be obtained through questionnaires, administered in such a way as to afford all the students in a given course or class a reasonable chance to respond. - (b) The reverse side of each questionnaire shall be provided for students to make detailed written comments.
 The sole purpose of these comments is to assist the instructor in evaluating all aspects of the course.
-These comments shall be returned unexamined to the instructor in accordance with (d) below.

-(c) Up to twenty (20) minutes of scheduled class time, in the last two (2) weeks of a course, or of an employee's involvement in a course where such involvement is less than a full term or academic year, may be used for filling out questionnaires.
+These comments shall be returned unexamined to the instructor in accordance with (d) below. - (c) Up to twenty (20) minutes of scheduled class time, in the last two (2) weeks of a course, or of an employee's involvement in a course where such involvement is less than a full term or academic year, may be used for filling out questionnaires.
 Questionnaires shall be administered by a student selected by the instructor.
 Instructors shall not be present while questionnaires are being filled out.
 No questionnaire shall contain any indication of the identity of the student filling it out.
-After questionnaires have been completed, they shall be placed in a sealed envelope, which shall not be opened until final grades for the course have been approved by the appropriate dean.

-(d) At the same time as questionnaires governed by this Article are distributed, an instructor may distribute additional questions in written form.
+After questionnaires have been completed, they shall be placed in a sealed envelope, which shall not be opened until final grades for the course have been approved by the appropriate dean. - (d) At the same time as questionnaires governed by this Article are distributed, an instructor may distribute additional questions in written form.
 Responses to such questions shall be collected by the administering student with the questionnaire, and placed in the same envelope.
-When the envelopes are opened, responses to such questions shall be returned unexamined to the instructor who distributed them, and, as required by Article 16, may not be used by anyone except the instructor concerned, for any purpose except to provide guidance to the instructor.

-(e) The responses to student questionnaires shall be opened and aggregated by the Office of Institutional Research and Planning in such a way as to present a fair and accurate picture of the opinions of the respondents.

-(f) Where data from student questionnaires are used, a mean, standard deviation, frequency distribution, and number of eligible respondents shall be provided.
+When the envelopes are opened, responses to such questions shall be returned unexamined to the instructor who distributed them, and, as required by Article 16, may not be used by anyone except the instructor concerned, for any purpose except to provide guidance to the instructor. - (e) The responses to student questionnaires shall be opened and aggregated by the Office of Institutional Research and Planning in such a way as to present a fair and accurate picture of the opinions of the respondents. - 26.3 (f) Where data from student questionnaires are used, a mean, standard deviation, frequency distribution, and number of eligible respondents shall be provided.